homeymusic/mami.codi.R/README.md

 ## Hypothesis

-Let’s test whether humans determine major-minor tonality using only the first 2 harmonics and framing the chord with the octave above or below the tonic depening on pitch direction.
+We aim to test whether humans identify major-minor tonality using only the first two harmonics while framing the chord with an octave above or below the tonic, depending on pitch direction.

+For harmonic experiments, stimuli can frame the dyad within an octave, allowing differentiation between M3 and m6, for example.

+For melodic experiments, stimuli will present upward or downward pitch contours, using the framing only in the model to compare results.

 ### Framed Dyads with 2 Harmonics